Improve your well-being by growing your own herbal tea

 (For a great resource on all things herbs, we would suggest visiting our friends over at Healthy Living Herbs.
 You will always find their extensive range of herbs in-stock at Heckers.)

-From this information, you should be able to have an idea of the surface area which you will use for your tea garden.
-Next, we will use these measures to estimate what we will need for our soil preparation.
+From this information, you should be able to have an idea of the area in your garden that you will.

 Stay tuned for the next chapter…